pocco81/true-zen.nvim/README.md

 ## Integrations
 These settings are part of the `integrations = {}` table and can be used to enable or disable integrations.

-- `integration_galaxyline`: (Boolean) if true, hides galaxyline when Ataraxis mode is on and toggles it back on after exiting it.
+- `galaxyline`: (Boolean) if true, hides galaxyline when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_vim_airline`: (Boolean) if true, hides vim airline when Ataraxis mode is on and toggles it back on after exiting it.
+- `vim_airline`: (Boolean) if true, hides vim airline when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_vim_powerline`: (Boolean) if true, hides vim powerline when Ataraxis mode is on and toggles it back on after exiting it.
+- `vim_powerline`: (Boolean) if true, hides vim powerline when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_express_line`: (Boolean) if true, hides expressline when Ataraxis mode is on and toggles it back on after exiting it.
+- `express_line`: (Boolean) if true, hides expressline when Ataraxis mode is on and toggles it back on after exiting it.
+- `lualine`: (Boolean) if true, hides lualine when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_tmux`: (Boolean) if true, hides Tmuxs' statusline when Ataraxis mode is on and toggles it back on after exiting it.
+- `tmux`: (Boolean) if true, hides Tmuxs' statusline when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_gitgutter`: (Boolean) if true, disables Gitgutter when Ataraxis mode is on and toggles it back on after exiting it.
+- `gitgutter`: (Boolean) if true, disables Gitgutter when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_vim_signify`: (Boolean) if true, disables Vim Signify when Ataraxis mode is on and toggles it back on after exiting it.
+- `vim_signify`: (Boolean) if true, disables Vim Signify when Ataraxis mode is on and toggles it back on after exiting it.
-- `integration_limelight`: (Boolean) if true, enables Limelight when Ataraxis mode is on and toggles it back off after exiting it.
+- `limelight`: (Boolean) if true, enables Limelight when Ataraxis mode is on and toggles it back off after exiting it.
-- `integration_gitsigns`: (Boolean) if true, disables Gitsigns' elements when Ataraxis mode is on and enables them after exiting it.
+- `gitsigns`: (Boolean) if true, disables Gitsigns' elements when Ataraxis mode is on and enables them after exiting it.

 ## Misc
 + `on_off_commands`: (Boolean) if true, enables [On/Off commands](#onoff).